Can Flywire Corporation (FLYW) Remain Competitive?

 FLYW’s Market Performance

-FLYW stocks went up by 4.47% for the week, with a monthly drop of -38.56% and a quarterly performance of -31.06%.
-The volatility ratio for the week stands at 9.31% while the volatility levels for the past 30 days are set at 10.22% for Flywire Corporation.
-The simple moving average for the period of the last 20 days is -27.61% for FLYW stocks with a simple moving average of -47.75% for the last 200 days.
+FLYW stocks went up by 4.65% for the week, with a monthly drop of -34.56% and a quarterly performance of -28.12%, while its annual performance rate touched -41.22%.
+The volatility ratio for the week stands at 7.55% while the volatility levels for the past 30 days are set at 10.28% for Flywire Corporation.
+The simple moving average for the period of the last 20 days is -14.70% for FLYW stocks with a simple moving average of -44.71% for the last 200 days.

 Analysts’ Opinion of FLYW